 Information on Vocations

 If you are exploring the idea of a vocation to the priesthood or to religious life, the national office for vocations is a good place to start.
-You can also check out our diocesan blog and contact Fr Andrew Allman (picture to the left) for further details or if you are exploring the idea of a vocation to the priesthood or religious life.
+You can also check out our diocesan blog and contact Fr Darren Carden (Preston) or Fr John Millar (Carlisle) for further details or if you are exploring the idea of a vocation to the priesthood or religious life.
 There are some good guidelines also on www.free2become.org if you are discerning where God may be calling you to.
 The Salesians are developing a new network to support discernment.
 It’s at an early stage but they plan to organise retreats and provide help.
 Check out www.signposts.uk.net